Ernestug/Car-Sales/README.md

 **2. Power Query Editor:** This is an advanced feature of Power BI that allows transformation and cleaning to be carried out on a dataset.
 The Power Query Editor was used in carrying out transformations across different columns such as removing duplicates, removing blank rows, formatting columns, replacing values, etc.

 **3. MySQL:** MySQL was used in creating a new table of 1000 rows which was appended in the Power Query Editor to the "Car Prices Table".
 This table was used to fill in for months that recorded no sales.
 Certain conditions were used in creating the table.
-The [SQL script] () for this was attached to this repository.
+The [SQL script](https://github.com/Ernestug/Car-Sales/blob/main/Data%20(CSV%2C%20Scripts)/Car_prices_2.sql) for this was attached to this repository.

 **4. Microsoft Excel:** This was the least used tool in the course of this project.
 Microsoft Excel was used at the start of the project to provide an understanding of the data structure, and to provide a guide on the steps to be carried out in transforming the data using the Power Query Editor.